bazaarvoice/bv-ui-core/lib/cookieConsent/README.md

 // Subscribe to consent 'enable' event.
 Triggers when a cookie consent is set to true cookieConsent.subscribe('cookie3', 'enable', function (data) {});

+// Valid events that can be subscribed to are 'add', 'enable', 'disable', and 'change'
 // Subscribe to consent 'disable' event.
 Triggers when a cookie consent is set to false var event = cookieConsent.subscribe('cookie3', 'disable', function (data) {});